 The semiconductor industry is cyclical and has been subject to significant downturns from time to time, as a result of global economic conditions, as well as industry-specific factors, such as built-in excess capacity, fluctuations in product supply, product obsolescence and changes in end-customer preferences.
 The COVID-19 pandemic has caused a significant contraction in the global economy, and there is considerable uncertainty as to its severity and duration.
 See Item 3.
-"Key Information - Risk Factors -Risks Related to the Semiconductor Industry which Impact Us - We, and the semiconductor industry as a whole, may be impacted by changes in, or uncertainty about, global, regional and local economic, political, legal, regulatory and social environments as well as climate change."
+"Key Information - Risk Factors - Risks Related to the Semiconductor Industry which Impact Us - We, and the semiconductor industry as a whole, may be impacted by changes in, or uncertainty about, global, regional and local economic, political, legal, regulatory and social environments as well as industry-specific factors, such as built-in excess capacity.